 Be it a chef or a farmer, a carpenter or a mechanic, a shopkeeper or a doctor, an engineer or a scientist, a musician or a magician, everyone needs mathematics in their day-to-day life.

-Key Stage 3 - Working mathematically at Ibstock Community College
+Key Stage 3 and 4 - Working mathematically at Ibstock Community College

-Through the mathematics content, pupils will be taught to:
+Through the mathematics content, students will be taught to:

 Consolidate their numerical and mathematical capability from key stage 2 and extend their understanding of the number system and place value to include decimals, fractions, powers and roots.

 Select and use appropriate calculation strategies to solve increasingly complex problems